Meditate with Agapi

 1 in 8 women will develop breast cancer in their lifetime

 Kat’s Ribbon of Hope donates an average of $200,000 to Patient Navigation and clinical research trials annually to NY and LI affiliated institutions.

 Approximate number of women directly treated by our Patient Navigators since 2013.

 Looking to make a donation?

-We appreciate the support of all those sharing in our mission of hope through the actions and awareness of Kat’s Ribbon of Hope.
+We appreciate the support of all those sharing our mission of hope through the actions and awareness of Kat’s Ribbon of Hope.
 If you wish to provide direct support, please use the provided link to donate any amount – and know that each and every donation will be used to help breast cancer awareness through the support of victims and their families.
-Kat’s Ribbon of Hope thanks each and every donator for their support in raising awareness and supporting the community of those effected by breast cancer.
+Kat’s Ribbon of Hope thanks you for your support in raising awareness and for supporting the many women affected by breast cancer.

 Kat’s Ribbon of Hope is proud to support breast cancer research under the direction of Dr. Neil Iyengar.

-View the photo gallery from our fourth annual event for KROH.
-Held on Thursday, October 13, 2016.
+View the photo gallery from our 8th annual Golf Outing.
+Held on Thursday, September 17, 2020.